UnicodeTreason/AdventOfCode/README.md

 A place to store my brain solution to Advent of Code problems.

-I rarely use classes because I try to embody ["Simple is better than complex"](https://peps.python.org/pep-0020/)

 ## Solution Requirements

-- Accept provided logic tests for early dev sanity checks
+- Perform automated testing using provided test data by examples
+- Output Part 1
-- Output Part 1 and Part 2
+- Output Part 2 when toggle is True

 ## Usage